 The Sneetches Literature Guide

 Although it is difficult to admit, we all are influenced by our prejudices.
 The more we are aware of our prejudices, the less harmful they are.
 This book by Dr. Seuss helps children see the silliness of judging people by their appearance rather than by their character.
-After reading the story, discuss the many wonderful differences in people of the world.
-Even within our own families we have differences, and in order to get along it is important to respect differences of others.
-Enjoy the other stories in the book, too.
+"Sneetches" encourages the reader to consider what it means to be fair and to treat people equitably.

-ASK: Ask your children to think about how people differ in their school or community.
+ASK: Think about how people differ in your school or community.
 Think of attributes such as hair color, birth order in the family, favorite breakfast foods, shoe color, and clothing styles.
 Discuss whether these attributes make some people better or worse than others in the community.
-Tell the children that you are going to read a book in which these kinds of differences really do matter to the community.
+Tell the children that you are going to read a book in which these kinds of differences really do matter to the fictitious community.

 SHOW: Look at a picture that contrasts the attitudes of the Star-Belly Sneetches with the Plain-Belly Sneetches.
 Notice how they both seem to feel about themselves.

-CONNECT: Ask your children if they have ever felt the way that the Star-Belly Sneetches seem to feel (proud, better than someone else).
-Have they ever felt the way the Plain-Belly Sneetches seem to feel (sad, left out, not as good)?
+CONNECT: Have you ever felt the way that the Star-Belly Sneetches seem to feel (proud, better than someone else).
+Have you ever felt the way the Plain-Belly Sneetches seem to feel (sad, left out, not as good)?
 Should physical differences determine how people are treated?

 ASK: Predict what may happen next when Mr. McBean, the star-remover, comes.